FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/comm_structure_directory_type.md

 {
-    "title": "Communication structure",
+    "title": "Communication structure - directory type",
     "linkTitle": "Communication structure",
     "weight": "360"
-}# <span id="Communication_structure_directory"></span>Communication structure - directory type

-This topic describes the structure for the communication area in a directory exit for C language as well as COBOL.
+}This topic describes the structure for the communication area in a directory exit for C language as well as COBOL.

 ## <span id="Structure_in_C_Language"></span>Structure in C